 History of the course

-The course is intended to provide a broad overview of tinnitus in the form of history, basic sciences and epidemiology.
+The course is intended to provide a broad overview of tinnitus in the form of basic sciences and epidemiology.
 There are in-depth presentations of the current models of tinnitus and guidance on practical issues.
-The psychological and neurophysiological models are compared and contrasted.
+Psychological and neurophysiological models are compared and contrasted.
 Medical issues such as surgery and drug therapy are discussed, as is the role of complementary medicine.
 Specific reference is made to tinnitus in the paediatric population and the issue of sleep problems in tinnitus patients.
 Small group workshops are held on a variety of topics.

 The course is primarily aimed at healthcare professionals in Audiology, Psychology, ENT and Audio Vestibular Medicine who have already acquired their basic proficiencies but are wishing to specialise in tinnitus.
 The course is also relevant to scientists undertaking research in the field of tinnitus and hyperacusis.